Donald Trump Bragged About His El Paso Crowd Size While Visiting Shooting Victims

-Donald Trump visited victims of the El Paso shooting at a local Walmart on Wednesday, and while there, was recorded bragging about the size of his rally in the city earlier this year and knocking the city’s Representative Beto O’Rourke.
+Donald Trump visited victims of the El Paso shooting at a local Walmart on Wednesday, and while there, he was recorded bragging about the size of his rally in the city earlier this year and knocking the district’s Representative Beto O’Rourke.

 According to a video tweeted by local channel Fox 14, the president was being given a tour around the hospital facility at University Medical Center of El Paso.
 Trump begins by praising the work by the surgeons, doctors, nurses, and hospital staff before launching into a speech about his campaign rally earlier this year in February, compared to Beto O’Rourke’s.